Because of the increase of wickedness, the love of most will grow cold. [Matthew 24:12]

 “Woe to you, teachers of the law and Pharisees, you hypocrites!
 You give a tenth of your spices—mint, dill and cummin.
 But you have neglected the more important matters of the law—justice, mercy and faithfulness” (Matt.
 23:23).

-Sadly, that does not seem to be the case in today’s version of social justice.
+That’s not typically the case in today’s humanist version of social justice.
 Instead it would seem those seeking social justice want to punish the living for the sins of their fathers.
+That’s the sentiment behind the communist Black Lives Matter movement and critical race theory being taught in public school.
+It’s that distorted view of social justice that fuels much of our “cancel culture” today.

 John Rawls, A Theory of Justice (1971), writes “the principles of social justice: they provide a way of assigning rights and duties in the basic institutions of society and they define the appropriate distribution of benefits and burdens of social co-operation.”
 Notice, he says “institutions of society”, not individual responsibility.
 The relevant institutions often include taxation, social insurance, public health, public school, public services, labor law and regulation of markets, to ensure fair distribution of wealth, and equal opportunity.

 True social justice is treating people fairly TODAY and providing help to those in need by all INDIVIDUALS.
-Forcing their social justice from the top down (government) through laws and regulation is not justice… it’s tyranny.
+Forcing their social justice from the top down (government) through laws and regulation like they’re doing today is not justice… it’s tyranny.
 America was founded on the principle of true social justice as proclaimed by The Declaration of Independence and the formation of the U.S. Constitution.

 Further, the government was not instituted in America as a provider, but a protector.